Energy bill advice this winter from warm home discount to free electric blankets

 Editor

-As the colder months approach, millions across the UK are facing higher bills and more cost of living difficulties.
-Ofgem’s energy price cap will rise 10 per cent from 1 October, bringing the average household bill to £1,717.
+As the colder months approach, millions across the UK face higher bills and more cost of living difficulties.
+Ofgem’s energy price cap rose 10 per cent on 1 October, bringing the average household bill to £1,717.

 Meanwhile, thousands of vulnerable pensioners will face their first winter in decades without the £200-300 winter fuel payment as Labour opts to push ahead with their controversial stripping back of the measure.